 Sometimes after surgery water is retained in the areas between your organs, which can lead to a bloated appearance.
 This fluid retention can be localized—like swollen hands and feet—or it can be more generalized to give the appearance of overall weight gain.
 Staying active and following proper post-op instructions will help remedy this type of fluid retention.

-For more information about tummy tucks, read our previous blog post that provides recovery tips for future patients.
-If you are ready to take the next step, contact us online or call our office at (502) 806-8154 to schedule an appointment.
+For more information about tummy tucks, read this blog post that provides recovery tips for future patients.